FAQs

 It’s possible in a week to completely manipulate how you look, but that isn’t necessarily healthy or sustainable.
 Indeed, the issue with short-term programmes is that while they can help you to look different they might not help you to sustain this for much longer than the duration of the programme.
 If you don’t learn the habits that come with managing your new physique then you’ll quickly slip back into old ways.
 If you want to look completely different you will come to look at the world in a different way.
 Some describe this as ‘killing their clone’!

-I’m confident that we can achieve lasting results from working together for a 12-week period, which is my minimum sign-up term.
-I know that is enough time for you to change your habits, start to see results, and what’s more develop the knowledge and confidence to sustain changes over time.
+I’m confident that we can achieve lasting results from working together for a 10 to 12-week period, which is my minimum sign-up term.
+I know that is enough time for you to change your habits, start to see results, and, what’s more, develop the knowledge and confidence to sustain changes over time.
 I know it works because I’ve helped lots of my clients reach their initial goals in that time.

 If during this time you aren’t happy with the way things are progressing, the first port of call would be a conversation with me to discuss what’s going wrong.